 - Carefully pour the mixture into a spray bottle and it’s ready to use.

 Spray both sides of the little macrame trees with starch.
 Wait a couple of seconds for it to sink into the fibers and then press lightly using an iron until dry to the touch.

 Finishing Off and Decorating

 Trim the edges to form a tree shape and decorate to suit your decor.
-For these I made some starry flowers with jewellery wire and wrapped them around the top of the twig.
+For these, I made some starry flowers with jewelry wire and wrapped them around the top of the twig.
 You can also make a WhoVille inspired topping if you prefer.